alexcappy21/generate-your-password/README.md

 Created a password generator using JavaScript
 -html and css was already created
 -user has to input criteria for the password
--password is then generatored randomly with the chosen criteria
+-password is then generated randomly with the chosen criteria

 # webpage link